CitrusNotes/CitrusMobile/Backend/README.md

    - If your backend server is running, restart it to apply the changes.

 ### Important Notes
-- Ensure that your database server is running and accessible from your application.
+- Ensure that your MongoDB server is running and accessible from your application.
 - Keep your credentials secure and do not share them publicly.
+- For MongoDB Atlas, make sure your IP address is whitelisted in the network access settings.